 - Media Rules: Media should follow ethical rules through self-regulation, and constantly enhance professionalism, be accountable to then sure people in the way it informs, educate, and entertains.

-- Why Media is important: Since good governance comprises accountability, transparent, responsive, equitable, and inclusive as well as effective and efficient media from time to time.
+- Why Media is Important: Good governance comprises accountability, transparency, responsiveness, equity, and inclusion as well as effective and efficient media from time to time.